fredhamster/feisty_meow/readme.txt

-This is the "feisty meow (TM) concerns" codebase top folder.
+This is the "feisty meow® concerns" codebase top folder.

-Feisty Meow (TM) Concerns codebase comprises some but probably not all of several projects that have come before.
+Feisty Meow® Concerns codebase comprises some but probably not all of several projects that have come before.
 These include the Twain.COM library scripts, the Yeti / YetiCode library scripts, the HOOPLE 1 and HOOPLE 2 C++ Codebases, the Fred Huffhines open source LSL scripts, the CLAM build system, and a variety of other efforts.